IoTForDevices/IoT-Various-HOLs/IoTCentral/GettingStartedWithMXChip/README.md

    - Add new device instances

 ## Creating an Azure IoT Central Application
+> NOTE: The actual screen shot to create an application will be different.
+You need to make sure to select a **Custom Application (Legacy)** template.

 This tutorial show you, as an administrator, how to create a new Azure IoT Central application.
 Navigate to the [Azure IoT Central application manager](https://aka.ms/iotcentral) website.
 Then sign in with a Microsoft personal, work, or school account.
 To start creating a new Azure IoT Central application, select **New Application**.
 This link takes you to the **Create an application** page.